mindspore-ai/docs/tutorials/training/source_en/advanced_use/convert_dataset.md

 ## Overview

-User can convert non-standard datasets and common datasets into the MindSpore data format, MindRecord, so that they can be easily loaded to MindSpore for training.
+Users can convert non-standard datasets and common datasets into the MindSpore data format, MindRecord, so that they can be easily loaded to MindSpore for training.
 In addition, the performance of MindSpore in some scenarios is optimized, which delivers better user experience when you use datasets in the MindSpore data format.

 The MindSpore data format has the following features:
 1. Unified storage and access of user data are implemented, simplifying training data loading.
 2. Data is aggregated for storage, which can be efficiently read, managed and moved.
-3. Data encoding and decoding are efficient and transparent to user.
+3. Data encoding and decoding are efficient and transparent to users.
 4. The partition size is flexibly controlled to implement distributed training.

-The MindSpore data format aims to normalize datasets of user to MindRecord, which can be further loaded through `MindDataset` and used in the training procedure.
+The MindSpore data format aims to normalize the datasets of users to MindRecord, which can be further loaded through the `MindDataset` and used in the training procedure.

 ![data_conversion_concept](./images/data_conversion_concept.png)